20 Best Free Things to Do in Key West, FL

 Things to see include a living reef exhibit and an underwater ocean laboratory.
 You'll also learn about wildlife conservation efforts in the Keys, among other topics.
 Admission to the center is always free, as is parking.

-Stay nearby the Florida Keys Eco-Discovery Center
+🏨 Stay in close proximity to the Florida Keys Eco-Discovery Center

 Window shop on Duval Street